nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * 1a.
 Managera could not find the specified event.

     * 1a1.
-Managera shows an error message.
+Managera shows an error message stating that the event was not found.

       Use case resumes at step 1.

-**Use case: UC04 - Remove participant from event**
+**Use case: UC04 - Remove participant from an event**

 Preconditions: At least one event and one participant have been added to Managera.